tjmehta/apple-tv-now-playing-server/README.md

 # apple-tv-now-playing-server

-simple apple-tv now playing http server using pyatv under the hood
+simple apple-tv now playing http server using pyatv under the hood (and also displaying apple tv now playing info on your [Tidbyt](https://tidbyt.com))

 ### Getting Started..